 Another popular option is the Villarrica Volcano & Lakes District Tour.
 This tour includes a visit to the nearby town of Pucon, where you can enjoy the hot springs or go skiing in the winter.

-You’ll also get to explore Villarrica National Park, take a dip in Caburga Lagoon, and visit the lake district towns of Coñaripe, Panguipulli, and Neltume.
+You’ll also explore Villarrica National Park, dip in Caburga Lagoon, and visit the lake district towns of Coñaripe, Panguipulli, and Neltume.
 This tour is a great option for those who want to explore the area in depth and get a taste of everything that the region has to offer.

 See Related: Ways to Get Paid and Take Photos

 Best Places to Stay in Pucón, Chile

 Pucón, Chile, is a great place to visit if you’re looking for an adventure.
 There is a wide variety of outdoor activities, and the town is charming.
 If you’re looking for a place to stay in Pucón, here are a few recommendations:

 If you’re looking for a luxurious stay, the Cabañas del Lago Hotel & Spa is a superb option.
 The hotel has its private beach on Lake Villarrica, and plenty of activities keep you busy both on and off the property.

 When searching for a bit more rustic, the Hotel Antumalal is an excellent choice.
 The lodge is in the Andes Mountains and offers stunning views of the surrounding area.
 There are also plenty of activities to keep you busy, including hiking, horseback riding, and mountain biking.

 The Hostal Buena Tierra is a great choice if you seek a budget-friendly option.
 The hostel is located in the heart of Pucón and offers guests a clean and comfortable place to stay.
 A restaurant is also on-site, so you can grab a bite without venturing far from your room.